vectorgrp/vector-vscode-vcast/README.md

   "This environment does not support mocks, no auto-completion is available",

-Note: The extension will also auto-complete the: "auto vmock_session =" line
+Note: The extension will has a code snippet for the : "auto vmock_session = ..." line, so if you simply type "vsession" it will generate the correct variable declaration

 ### Code Coverage Annotations